eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 You should see a TOML version of the ESLint report in your terminal.

-Now that the custom formatter is working, let's test it programmatically with a unit test.
+Now that the custom formatter is working, test it programmatically with a unit test.
 Install the JavaScript testing package [Jest](https://jestjs.io/) and the [toml](https://www.npmjs.com/package/toml) package,